algorand/graviton/README.md

 ### The TEAL Blackbox Toolkit's Utitlity Classes

-The TEAL Blackbox Toolkit comes with the following utility classes:
+The TEAL Blackbox Toolkit comes with the following main classes:

-* `DryRunExecutor` - facility to execute dry run's on apps and logic sigs
+* `DryRunExecutor` - executes dry run's for apps and logic sigs for one or more inputs
-* `DryRunInspector` - class encapsulating a single app or logic sig dry run transaction and for making assertions about the dry run
+* `DryRunInspector` - encapsulates a dry run's result for a single input and allows inspecting and making assertions about it
-* `SequenceAssertion` - class for asserting invariants about a _sequence_ of dry run executions in a declarative fashion
+* `Invariant` - class for asserting invariants about a _sequence_ of dry run executions in a declarative fashion

 ### Basic Assertions